Ref disqualifies Alaska high school swimmer, deems school swimsuit too revealing

-ANCHORAGE, Alaska (KTUU/Gray News) - A disqualification of a swimmer during a high school meet has turned into a tense dispute over the fit of athletes’ swimsuits.
+ANCHORAGE, Alaska (KTUU/Gray News) - An Alaska school sports regulatory body reversed the disqualification of a swimmer during a high school meet, which turned into a tense dispute over the fit of athletes’ swimsuits, KTUU reports.

+An Alaska swimmer who had just won her race was retroactively disqualified when a referee judged her team-issued swimsuit did not cover enough of her buttocks.
+(Source: National Federation of State High School Associations)

-One of Dimond High School's competitive racers suddenly found herself disqualified from the heat she'd already won.
-She was sidelined by a referee who deemed the teen's team-issued uniform to be in violation of the rules.
+One of Dimond High School’s competitive racers suddenly found herself disqualified Friday from the heat she’d already won.
+She was sidelined by a referee who deemed the teen’s team-issued uniform to be in violation of the sport’s so-called modesty rules.

-"If we find that this was an error in judgment by an official, we are going to definitely ensure that there are steps in place so that it doesn't happen again," said Kersten Johnson-Struempler, a spokeswoman for the Anchorage School District.

-Struempler would not give a timeline for the district's investigation but said it had begun over the weekend after an article critical of the disqualification call became widely circulated.
-The district stated in a news release Monday that it looked forward to a dialogue between coaches, swimmers, officials and the community to resolve the situation.
+The Alaska School Activities Association decided Tuesday to reverse the disqualification, less than an hour after the Anchorage School District announced its formal appeal on behalf of 17-year-old Breckynn Willis and her team.

+The district said in a statement that it had concluded that “our swimmer was targeted based solely on how a standard, school-issued uniform happened to fit the shape of her body.”

+ASAA said that after consulting with the National Federation of State High School Associations, it sent out a letter to all swim and dive officials reminding them that rules require that they must consider whether a swimmer is intentionally rolling up their swimsuit in order to expose their buttock before they issue any disqualifications.

+It also reminded officials that they must notify an athlete’s coach before the heat if they observe inappropriate attire.

-Lauren Langford, a lifelong swimmer, Director of YMCA Aquatics and coach for West High School's swim team, published an account of the incident on Medium.com.
+Lauren Langford, a lifelong swimmer, Director of YMCA Aquatics and coach for West High School’s swim team, published an account of the incident Sunday on Medium.com

 "The perception is that a victory was stolen unnecessarily," Langford said.

-She believes the student athlete, 17-year-old Breckynn Willis, is being punished for her athletic physique - a combination of genetics and years of training to gain strength and speed.
+She believed Willis, was being punished for her athletic physique - a combination of genetics and years of training to gain strength and speed.

 "The rest of her team was wearing the same uniform, and she was the only one disqualified," Langford stated.
 "It is my opinion that she has been targeted and singled out over the course of the last year."